-On July 17, 2017, the Company completed the debt funding arrangement from Cordiant for a Senior Loan of US\$13 million and a Subordinated Loan of US\$9.5 million, for a total of US\$22.5M for Hudson's White Mountain Anorthosite Project in Greenland through its 100% owned Greenland subsidiary, Hudson Greenland A/S. In connection with the debt funding arrangement, the Company provided security in respect to its obligation to pay all principal and interest owing under the Subordinated Loan and the Senior Loan in the form of a charge over substantially all of the Company's assets.
+On July 17, 2017, the Company completed the debt funding arrangement from Cordiant for a Senior Loan of US\$13 million and a Subordinated Loan of US\$9.5 million, for a total of US\$22.5 million for Hudson's White Mountain Anorthosite Project in Greenland through its 100% owned Greenland subsidiary, Hudson Greenland A/S. In connection with the debt funding arrangement, the Company provided security in respect to its obligation to pay all principal and interest owing under the Subordinated Loan and the Senior Loan in the form of a charge over substantially all of the Company's assets.

 The Subordinated Loan and the Senior Loan have a term of seven years, maturing on July 15, 2024.
-Semi-annual principal repayments start on January 15, 2020.
+Semiannual principal repayments start on January 15, 2020.
 Prior to that only interest payments are required.
 The Senior Loan carries an interest rate of \$US six-month LIBOR plus 6.5%.
-The Subordinated Loan's rate is \$US six-month LIBOR plus 9.5%.
+The rate increases to LIBOR plus 9.5% after July 15, 2018 in the event that Cordiant remains the holder of the Ioan.
+Cordiant may syndicate the Ioan prior to then, in which case the rate will remain LIBOR plus 6.5%.
+The Subordinated Loan's rate is \$US sixmonth LIBOR plus 9.5%.
 Should the Company fail to meet its obligations to the holders of the Subordinated Loan and the Senior Loan (collectively the "Loan Holders"), such default could result in the Loan Holders' decision to realize on their security.